JonAbrams/synth/README.md

 ## Credit

+- This project was created by Jon Abrams [Twitter](https://twitter.com/JonathanAbrams) [GitHub](https://github.com/JonAbrams).
-- Thanks to Stephen Ausman ([stackd](https://github.com/stackd)) for handing over control of the 'synth' package on NPM.
+- Special thanks to Stephen Ausman (aka [stackd](https://github.com/stackd)) for handing over control of the 'synth' package on NPM.